Allisson100/NodeJS-Estudos/YT-Guia_do_Programador-MongoDB/focado em MongoDB/aulas41-50/aula50-Criando home page.md

 # Criando home page

-Criamos até o momento toda a parte do admin, agora vamos criar a prte do cliente.
+Criamos até o momento toda a parte do admin, agora vamos criar a parte do cliente.

 Vamos no arquivo app.js e criar a rota: